Abhaycl/RoboND-DeepLearning-1P4/README.md

 # Deep Learning Project Starter Code

-The objective of this project is to build a segmentation network, it will be trained, validated and implemented in the project called Follow Me, so the drone will follow a single hero target using the network pipeline.
+The objective of this project is to build a segmentation network, it will be trained, validated and implemented in the project called *Follow Me*, so the drone will follow a single hero target using the network pipeline.

 ---
 <!--more-->